phansch/philhansch.net/_drafts/unicode-fun.md

 6F: <span class="bg-green">0110 1111</span>
 </p>

 The next step is to map the binary representation of our codepoint to UTF8.
-The colors are your guide for putting the bytes in the right place.
+The colors are your guide for putting the bits in the right place.
+The bits in the unicode codepoint will be distributed among the UTF bytes.
 It will make sense after this example.
 <p class="unicode">
 1110<span class="bg-orange">1101</span> 10<span class="bg-orange">0011</span><span class="bg-green">01</span> 10<span class="bg-green">101111</span>
 </p>

+The next step is to convert this to hexadecimal.
+We end up with:

+ED8DAF

 Don't worry, this will all make sense.
 The first exercise: Converting UTF

-## TODO: A converter in Ruby
+## Converters in Ruby

+Unicode to UTF
+{%highlight ruby%}
+unicode = "\ud36f"
+utf = ""

+unicode.each_byte do |byte|
+  utf << byte.to_s(16).upcase
+end

+puts "UTF: " + utf
+{%endhighlight%}